zekariyasamdu/rate-movies/README.md

 A simple web application that allowing users to discover and see ratings of films.
 Features

-  Movie Search: Search for movies using the IMDb API.
+  Movie Search: Search for movies using the TMDb API.
   Movie Details: View detailed information about individual movies.

 # Technologies Used